June / July 2020

 Naples is famous for the best pizzas in the world.
 A colleague sent me a link to a website with the best pizzerias in Naples.

 The ‘Da Michele’ was number one on this website.
-Before the Corona crisis, people queued up in front of the restaurant for over an hour.
+Before the coronavirus COVID-19 crisis, people queued up in front of the restaurant for over an hour.
 This pizzeria is also mentioned in the ‘Michelin’ restaurant guide.
 We had lunch and due to the lack of tourists we were already sitting at the table after a few minutes.

 The pizzeria ‘Da Michele’ with all the awards at the entrance